endless-snowfall/etsy/README.md

     1. The edges between each "follower" and who they are "following".
     2. All of the cycles that exist in the graph.
     3. All of the people that are part of a cycle.
     4. The Non-cycle Clout for every Person, where for a Person that is not part of a cycle, it is simply their Clout.
-And for a Person that is in a cycle, it would be their Clout if they were detached from that cycle.
+And for a Person that is in a cycle, it would be their Clout if the cycle did not exist.

 # Runtime Analysis:
 ##Definitions: